De La Salle College (Toronto): Later history: "Oaklands"

+Since 1994

 In 1993, the school began considering whether it should leave the MSSB.
 That same year in a letter on June 28, the school notified the MSSB that as of June 30, 1994, Oaklands would re-privatize.
 After much ongoing thought and discussion, the Brothers of the Christian Schools determined that returning the school to its former independent status would best meet the spiritual and educational needs of the Catholic community they are called to serve.
 In September 1994, De La Salle College Oaklands again reopened its doors as a private, independent, now co-educational, university preparatory school.
 The school had planned to do a "phase-out" to allow existing students to continue going to a public separate school, but by 1994, Brother Francis McCrea delivered a letter to the MSSB on February 21, 1994 that stated the school would not participate in a phase-out.
 De La Salle had decided not to do a phase-out, and each student was willing to pay $6,300 per year in tuition, prompting protests from some parents.
 By December 1993, there was a proposed plan to allow the MSSB to pay for the continuing education of existing De La Salle pupils.

 In order to serve the needs of its existing students at the time of re-privatization, the Brothers of the Christian Schools funded financial assistance, from full scholarships to partial scholarships, to any existing advanced-level student who wished to stay enrolled at the school.
 In all, 58 students accepted the Brothers' offer.
 Today, the school provides numerous bursaries and scholarships, such as the Superior General's Scholarship which finances a students full tuition, to ensure that lesser-advantaged students have reasonable access to the school as was the Brothers' practice in the pre-MSSB era.
 As well, Oaklands strives to maintain its tuition levels to be among the lowest for independent secondary schools in the Greater Toronto Area — approximately $15,000 per academic year, in keeping with their Founder's ideals of accessibility to all students.

-Its replacement school in the area on Avenue Road north of Eglinton, Marshall McLuhan Catholic Secondary School, was opened in 1998 in the former Toronto Hunt Club.
+De La Salle's replacement and successor school in the area on Avenue Road north of Eglinton, Marshall McLuhan Catholic Secondary School, was opened in 1998 in the former Toronto Hunt Club.
 This co-educational high school has since served grades 9 to 12.

 Overview

 Campus

 The Oaklands campus, in the heart of Toronto, obtained its name because of the great oak trees that adorned the property.
 To this day, the majestic oaks still stand, providing the ideal setting for study.
-There are seven major areas to the campus:
+There are eight major areas to the campus: